percona/everest-doc/docs/install/uninstallEverest.md

 - All downloaded binaries and files like **everestctl**, **quickstart.yml**.

 !!! note alert alert-primary "Warning"
     Uninstalling Everest will remove all database clusters and associated data from the Kubernetes cluster!

     Before proceeding with Custom Resource Definitions (CRD) cleanup, check that any custom resources linked with CRDs are removed.
 This is a crucial step because deleting CRDs can potentially cause issues with any custom resources that depend on those definitions within the cluster.
-  Please validate before deleting any CRD as deleting the CRD will break the dependent custom resources (if any) present on the cluster

 To uninstall Everest:
 {.power-number}